-Why should your Website be ADA compliant?
+Why should your Website be ADA-compliant?

 This law prohibits segregation against people with disabilities in all aspects of public life, including work, schools, transportation, and venues open to visitors.
 The goal of the act is to give handicapped people the same equal opportunities as everyone else.

-Because one of the ADA’s five titles is Public Accommodations, brick and mortar stores, shopping malls, and other businesses that serve the public began to make sure their buildings cater to people with disabilities – From conventional improvements like wheelchair ramps and Braille to counters with a maximum height of 36″, specific restroom guidelines, and many more.
+Given that one of the ADA’s five titles is Public Accommodations, brick and mortar stores, shopping malls, and other businesses that serve the public began to make sure their buildings cater to people with disabilities – From conventional improvements like wheelchair ramps and Braille to counters with a maximum height of 36″, specific restroom guidelines, and many more.

 As digitalization continues to move forward, websites and apps have increasingly replaced traditional stores as the place where people visit and shop.
 Resulting from that, the United States Development of Justice (DOJ) approved the Americans with Disabilities Act Standards for Accessible Design in 2010, requiring all online appearances, such as websites, to be useable to individuals with disabilities and forcing businesses to remove any obstacles that would prevent people with handicaps – like vision impairment and hearing loss – and now including those with cognitive disabilities, from accessing their web content.

-4 Key Guidelines to be ADA-compliant on Your Website
+4 Key Guidelines to achieve ADA compliance

 The content on your website should be easy to understand.
 This includes using clear and simple language as well as making sure your website is easy to navigate.